nationalarchives/a-b-testing/README.md

 * CSS alone
 * Minor text changes (within, for example, buttons but not ideally suited to changes within large blocks of text)

-We have created an active Google Optimize experiment at [http://a-b-testing-experiments.azurewebsites.net/](http://a-b-testing-experiments.azurewebsites.net/) which shows 50% of visitors teal buttons and 50% of visitors black buttons with a teal border
+During the technical spike we created an experiment that showed 50% of visitors teal buttons and 50% of visitors black buttons with a teal border:

 ![A/B Test in Google Optimize](a-b-optimize.png)

 #### Information for developers

-These changes were made in the Google Optimize dashboard by creating a variant and assigning the related CSS styles.
-It appears that each 'experiment' requires an amendment to the Google Analytics code snippet on the corresponding page.
+This was achieved via the Google Optimize dashboard by creating a variant and assigning the related CSS styles.
+Each 'experiment' requires an amendment to the Google Analytics code snippet on the corresponding page.
 For example, the A/B test above needed an additional `require()`, a new `<style>` block and a new `(function(a,s,y,n,c,h,i.d.e) { ... })` call:

 ```html
 <style>.async-hide { opacity: 0 !important} </style>